ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 The weakness of this model is that, over time, the accumulation of programming extensions in various states of use and disuse can create confusion, especially for developers being introduced to Haskell.
 There is not one Haskell, but many, and each individual or team must necessarily choose their own.
 Not everyone has yet had the opportunity to accumulate the experience and knowledge that will allow them to quickly determine whether or not to use a given language extension, leading to various points of stress.

 The authors of this proposal believe that a clear lifecycle for these programming language extensions would make it easier for newcomers, those responsible for onboarding new Haskell developers, and the community more broadly, to make sense of the Haskell language extensions.
-This framework would make it clear which extensions are experimental and prone to rapid evolution, which of them are mature and thus relatively stable and suitable for serious use, and those that are generally not considered suitable for new development.
+This framework would make it clear which extensions are experimental and prone to rapid evolution, which of them are stable and suitable for serious use, and those that are generally not considered suitable for new development.
 Extending GHC's warnings to account for these categories allows projects to find out when features they use have been deprecated in a new compiler version as well as to specify general policies about language stability that can be checked mechanically.

 ## 2. Proposed Change Specification